 Transport costs to and from their internship placement city

 Accommodation (only a few hotels provide staff accommodation)

 These expenses will vary widely depending on location around the world.
 While their income should cover daily living expenses, if in Australia, students need to budget for the upfront costs that are incurred when organising rental accommodation.
 These costs include bond and connections for telephone, gas, water and electricity.

 Responsible Service of Alcohol (RSA) Exam

 Students who go on a food and beverage internship to locations that require an RSA exam should be prepared to pay the cost.
 Such locations are generally those located within Australia.
 Approximate cost A$60 - 100.

-While living on-campus, students will require money for general expenses.
-The amount required will vary, but on average students spend between A$60 and A$120 per week on the following items:
+Students will require money for general expenses and the amount will vary.
+On average, students spend between A$100 and A$200 per week on the following items:

-Personal mobile phone cost will vary according to the provider and option selected
+Personal mobile phone cost will vary depending on the provider and plan selected

-Transport (bus, taxi or car if you have one)
+Transport & Parking (bus, taxi or car if you have one)

 ICHM students are issued with a student identification card which entitles them to full student discount in South Australia, providing significant discounts on public transport, cinema tickets and more.